Maroons: Mauritius

-Under governor Adriaan van der Stel in 1642, the early Dutch settlers of the Dutch East India Company brought 105 slaves from Madagascar and parts of Asia to work for them in Dutch Mauritius.
-However, 50 of these first slaves, including women, escaped in the wilderness of Dutch Mauritius.
+Under Governor Adriaan van der Stel in 1642, the early Dutch settlers of the Dutch East India Company brought 105 slaves from Madagascar and parts of Asia to work for them in Dutch Mauritius.
+However, 50 of these first slaves, including women, escaped into the wilderness.
 Only 18 of these escapees were caught.
 On 18 June 1695, a gang of Maroons of Indonesian and Chinese origins, including Aaron d'Amboine, Antoni (Bamboes) and Paul de Batavia, as well as female escapees Anna du Bengale and Espérance, set fire to the Dutch settlers' Fort Frederick Hendryk (Vieux Grand Port) in an attempt to take over control of the island.
 They were all caught and decapitated.
 In February 1706 another revolt was organised by the remaining Maroons as well as disgruntled slaves.
 When the Dutch abandoned Dutch Mauritius in 1710 the Maroons stayed behind.

 When representatives of the French East India Company landed on the island in 1715 they also had to face attacks by the Mauritian Maroons.
 Significant events were the 1724 assault on a military outpost in Savannah district, as well as the attack on a military barrack in 1732 at Poste de Flacq.
 Several deaths resulted from such attacks.
 Soon after his arrival in 1735, Mahé de La Bourdonnais assembled and equipped French militia groups made of both civilians and soldiers to fight against the Maroons.
 In 1739, Maroon leader Sans Souci was captured near Flacq and was burnt alive by the French settlers.
 A few years later, a group of French settlers gave chase to Barbe Blanche, another Maroon leader, but lost track of him at Le Morne.
 Other Maroons included Diamamouve and Madame Françoise.

 Réunion

 The most important Maroons on Réunion were Cimendef, Cotte, Dimitile and Maffate.
 In the 18th century, Dimitile rebelled and found asylum in the region of the island to which he gave his name.
-In 1743, Dimitile and his companions are said to have freed Jeanneton, a slave from Mozambique, from the hands of her owner Pierre Hibon.
+In 1743 Dimitile and his companions are said to have freed Jeanneton, a slave from Mozambique, from the hands of her owner Pierre Hibon.

 Sierra Leone

-A group of just under 600 Jamaican Maroons from Cudjoe's Town, the largest of the five Jamaican maroon towns, were deported by the British authorities in Jamaica following the Second Maroon War in 1796, first to Nova Scotia.
-Four years later in 1800, they were transported to Sierra Leone.
+A group of nearly 600 Jamaican Maroons from Cudjoe's Town, the largest of the five Jamaican Maroon towns, were deported by the British authorities in Jamaica following the Second Maroon War in 1796, first to Nova Scotia.
+In 1800 they were transported to Sierra Leone.

 The Sierra Leone Company had established the settlement of Freetown and the Colony of Sierra Leone in 1792 for the resettlement of the African Americans who arrived via Nova Scotia after they had been evacuated as freedmen from the United States after the American Revolutionary War.
 Some Jamaican Maroons eventually returned to Jamaica, but most became part of the larger Sierra Leone Creole people and culture made up of freemen and liberated slaves who joined them in the first half-century of the colony.